-Republican presidential candidates, Texas Gov. Rick Perry (L), former Massachusetts Gov. Mitt Romney (C), and Rep. Michele Bachmann (R-MN), listen to Jon Huntsman (R), speak during the Fox News/Google GOP Debate at the Orange County Convention Center on September 22, 2011 in Orlando, Florida.
+During last election season, Republican presidential candidates, Texas Gov. Rick Perry (L), former Massachusetts Gov. Mitt Romney (C), and Rep. Michele Bachmann (R-MN), listened to Jon Huntsman (R), speak during the Fox News/Google GOP Debate at the Orange County Convention Center in Orlando, Florida.

 We have a long tradition in this country of presidents who have practiced their faith.
 It is by no means unusual.
 Indeed, thus far the American presidency has included 44 men who have all identified at varying levels with Christianity, including Episcopalians (10), Presbyterians (8), Unitarians (4), Baptists (4), Methodists (3), Dutch Reformed (2), Disciples of Christ (2), Quakers (2), one Congregationalist and one Roman Catholic.
 Six were unaffiliated with any denomination, including President Obama (a professing Christian), although most attended church services.
 John Adams at one time considered going into the ministry and, although his path led to government, he nonetheless unabashedly described himself as “a church-going animal.”

 A candidate’s religious conviction should not inspire suspicion in us but rather a sense of security.
 Arguably, maintaining a consistent faith amidst the challenges of life requires commitment, character and perseverance, all qualities much needed in the soul that would occupy the Oval Office.